dan-fritchman/fritch.mn/www/nba-mvp-title.md

 ## The Lone Future MVP: Larry Bird

-Of past 60 champions, only the Shaq-Kobe Lakers, Duncan-Robinson Spurs, and 1981 Celtics featured a *future* MVP, who had not yet won.
+Of the past 60 champions, only the Shaq-Kobe Lakers, Duncan-Robinson Spurs, and 1981 Celtics featured a *future* MVP, who had not yet won but ultimately would.
 The Lakers and Spurs complemented them with other *past* MVPs.
-Only the 1981 Celtics were undisputably led by a future MVP, Larry Bird.
+Only the 1981 Celtics were indisputably led by a future MVP, Larry Bird.

 Although not as crazy as the late 1970s, the 1981 season was pretty weird.  *Both* Western Conference finalists (Rockets and Kings) had losing regular-season records.
 In the de facto NBA Finals, Boston completed a 3-1 comeback to beat Philadelphia in seven games.
 Five of the seven were decided by two points or less.
 The Celtics and 76ers also had the season's top two MVP candidates; Bird lost the voting to Julius Erving in one of the closest votes in league history.
 Bird would go on to three MVPs of his own, winning consecutively in 1984, 85 and 86.

 ## Borderline Cases

 A few cases meet *MVPs Only*, but with potential caveats.
 Most of these cases involve questions of who *led* a championship team, between an MVP and another (non-MVP) star.
 The 2006 Miami Heat, *led* in this sense by 2000 MVP Shaquille O'Neal, fit this description, as they were arguably instead led by non-MVP Dwyane Wade.
 They are probably the best case of two players *near* MVP level - one slightly before his peak, and the other slightly past it - being enough to win the championship.
-The 2008 Celtics, featuring Kevin Garnett, Paul Pierce, and Ray Allen provide a similar example with a cast of three.
+The 2008 Celtics, featuring Kevin Garnett, Paul Pierce, and Ray Allen, provide a similar example with a cast of three.

 All of these champions had the one thing that *MVPs Only* predicts they need: at least one MVP-level player.
-That they had other players performing at near their MVPs level only improved their chances.
+That they had other players performing at near their MVP's level only improved their chances.

 ## Did 2019 Change Everything?